 I take issue with this definition, particularly with respect to outbound marketing.
 I don’t know any other trained marketing professional who would include “spam” and “buying attention” as an outbound marketing strategy.
-In fact, you could easily go the other way and load the inbound definition with stuff like “buying attention” as well.
+In fact, you could easily go the other way and restate the inbound definition with stuff like “buying attention” and “spam” as well.

 With that definition in mind, Halligan co-authored the book “Inbound Marketing” with his MIT peer and business partner Dharmesh Shah.
 If you read the book you may conclude that “outbound” marketing budgets should be diverted to inbound or cut altogether.

-Even if you don’t read the book, all the hype for website and social media effort can also cause confusion.
-So how should a PT clinic split its effort between inbound and outbound marketing?
+And you don’t need to read inbound marketing books to get stuck focusing on your website and social media marketing.
+Afterall, they can be done on the cheap!
+So then, how should a PT clinic split its effort between inbound and outbound marketing?
 For example, if you had $1000 to spend and needed to choose between pay per click (PPC) advertising and direct mail, which should you choose?

-To answer these questions, it helps to take a closer look at the reality of inbound (digital content) marketing and two practical problems:
+To better answer these questions, it helps to take a closer look at two practical problems with inbound marketing:

-The “inbound” mentality sits back and waits for prospects to find you through your digital content collection.
-From a PT marketing standpoint, that can be deadly.
+The “inbound” mentality sits back and waits for prospects to find you through your digital content.
+From a physical therapy marketing standpoint, that can be deadly.
 That’s because most small and mid-sized clinics don’t have the resources to play the inbound game competitively.
 It takes lots of money, time, and talent to pull off an inbound strategy.
 For most clinics, this just isn’t a practical approach.

+Why is it not practical?
 Back pain is a good example.
 For most consumers, PT for the back is “something you do only when your doctor tells you to do it.”
 This means most people don’t even think about physical therapy when searching for content about back pain.
-To fix this with an inbound strategy, you’ll need to create and maintain the content – LOTS of content.
-And while you’re busy doing that, you still don’t know when it will appear.
+To fix this with an inbound strategy, you’ll need to create and maintain back pain content – LOTS of it.
+And while you’re busy doing that, you still HAVE NO CONTROL over when it will appear in search results.
 Instead, you give control to the search engines.
 They decide if and when to display your information; they decide if you will rank high enough to be seen by your audience.

-When it comes to new patient acquisition, outbound strategies like direct mail, broadcast, and print will work better for PTs.
+When it comes to new patient acquisition, outbound strategies like direct mail can work better for PTs.
 Outbound gives you control.
-You decide what information to send and who to send it to.
+You decide what information to send AND who to send it to.

 But even if you could succeed with an inbound marketing campaign, we still have problem number 2…

-Problem 2 is ideal for “outbound” strategies like direct mail.
+Problem 2 is fixed with an outbound strategy like direct mail.
 This explains why direct access new patient acquisition rates are much higher with outbound channels than inbound.
 It also explains why we recommend spending your theoretical $1000 on direct mail, and not PPC.

-Local search results display maps and reviews of locations in the searcher’s area, like the one pictured below on the left.
-Note that informational search results look different, like the one on the right for “back pain.”
+Local search results display maps and reviews, like the one pictured below on the left.
+Note that informational search, like the one below on the right, looks much different.

-PT clinics should not neglect their “inbound” marketing effort on local search.
-Managing local search is much easier than informational.
-That’s because when a searcher already knows they want PT, you need to be optimized for appearance on maps, patient reviews, and online directories.
-Therefore, local search demands less content production.
+PT clinics should not neglect their inbound marketing for local search.
+Fortunately, managing local search is much easier than informational search.
+That’s because when a searcher already knows they want PT, you need to be optimized for appearance on Google and Bing maps, patient reviews, and select online directories.
 With local search, you’re not competing with the guerillas of inbound marketing like the ones pictured in the informational search example below.